 The data has been filtered to exclude universities where there were not enough respondents, or where the results included huge outliers.

 Does the Maintenance Loan cover the cost of rent?

 With rent prices still depressingly high, many students have complained that their Maintenance Loan just doesn't cover it.

-82% of students told us they want rents capped in line with what the Maintenance Loan covers.
+It's perhaps not a shock, therefore, to find that the vast majority (eight out of 10) of students told us that they want rents capped in line with what the Maintenance Loan covers.

-Meanwhile, other students are campaigning to increase the Maintenance Loan.
+Meanwhile, many students are keen to see an increase in the Maintenance Loan.

 Students based in London receive more financial support to help them cover the capital's inflated rent costs but, as our research has found, this level of expense isn't exclusive to London.